derBroBro/TerraDepot/readme.md

 ## For each project
 Visit your https://yourdomain/project/new to create a new project.
-This page will give you a new terraform backend_http.tf file to add to your project.
+After creation you will get to the overview of your project.
+On this you find also an `backend_http.tf` config which should be added to your projects.

 # Further opportunities
 There are a lot of extensions possible for this backend.
 Just some ideas:
 - [ ] Trigger a central webhook for each state-change
-- [ ] List and show all states on a central place (/status for examplle)
+- [x] List and show all states on a central place
 - [ ] Central locking
-- [ ] Cost warnings
+- [ ] Cost warnings (base is set, example code available)
-- [ ] Secrutiy checks
+- [ ] Security checks

 # Todo
 - [ ] Setup proper testing